-of tested books from 30 to 100 to detect the impact of increasing the detection range on the system.
+Effect of the Number of Books: We increased the number of tested books from 30 to 100 to detect the impact of increasing the detection range on the system.
 As shown in Fig. 20(c), as the number of book detections increases, the recognition accuracy of the system will decrease slightly.
 When there are only 30 objects, the detection accuracy exceeds 99%, and when there are 100 detected objects.
 The detection accuracy dropped to 96.6%.
 This result is understandable.
 As the number of books in the database increases, the average difference between books becomes smaller and smaller.

-Effect of tag diversity.
-Since different RFID tags have antenna structure and chip type differences, leading to different working ranges, sizes and price differences between tags.
-For RFbook, since paper produces a small range of RSS and Phase changes, we need to know which tags are most sensitive to RSS and Phase changes.
-To evaluate the effect of different tags, we used 6 tags with different shapes as shown in Fig. 21(a), then used these 6 tags to form an array to detect the impact on RFbook performance.
+Effect of Tag Diversity: Since different RFID tags have antenna structure and chip type differences, leading to different working ranges, sizes and price differences between tags.
+For RFbook, since paper produces a small range of RSS and phase changes, we need to know which tags are most sensitive to RSS and phase changes.
+To evaluate the effect of different tags, we used six tags with different shapes as shown in Fig. 21(a), then used these six tags to form an array to detect the impact on RFbook performance.
 The experimental results are shown in Fig. 21(b).
 Among them, tag F performed the best.
 Because tag F is a relatively regular square, the formed array is also a fairly standard shape and can be well adapted to the array layout required by RFbook.